FAQ-on-buying-a-marina-berth

 Over the next few years, marina leases, especially in Mediterranean marinas, will expire.
 In the UK at MDL marinas, this will happen in 2034 or 2035.

-In Europe, many marinas are owned by the municipal council in the area in which the marina is located.
-Prior to the end of the concession, the council will have asked interested parties to tender to operate and run the marina for a certain length of time.
+In Europe, many marinas are owned by the municipal council.
+Prior to the end of the concession, the council either decides to run the marina themselves or ask interested parties to tender.
+This tender is to operate the marina for a predetermined length of time.

 If a current lease berth holder chooses not to buy another berth.
-They will then either revert to paying annual fees if the marina has rental berths.
+They will revert to paying annual fees if the marina has rental berths available.
 Alternatively, they may also use this as an opportunity to move their vessel to another marina.
-Where they can either purchase another lease berth or rent the berth annually or monthly.
+Where they can either purchase another lease berth or rent the berth annually or monthly if that’s an option.

 When we first considered buying a bigger boat we didn’t know whether to buy the boat and hope to get a mooring or buy the mooring and hope to get a boat.